-- Prepare a Capital Improvement Program (CIP) to comprehensively and systematically address the City of Wautoma's future needs by programming the timing and funding for undertaking identified projects. - Monitor the growth occurring within the city and appropriately plan any necessary public and community facilities. - Continue to explore opportunities for shared services with Waushara County, neighboring municipalities, the school district, and other public entities. - Conduct a cost-benefit analysis for service consolidation. - Work with local school districts to plan new facilities and community based educational and recreational programs. - Support community-based organizations involved in re-vitalization and other community betterment activities. - Work with Waushara County to cooperatively address the needs of the area's aging population when planning new facilities. - Promote the exchange of information with utilities, adjacent municipalities, Waushara County Highway Department, WisDot and others to encourage the coordinated scheduling of planned roadway and utility improvements.
+- Prepare a Capital Improvement Program (CIP) to comprehensively and systematically address the community's future needs by programming the timing and funding for undertaking identified projects. - Monitor the growth occurring within the municipality and appropriately plan any necessary public and community facilities. - Consider incorporating innovative cost-saving measures such as "green" architecture and other energy conservation practices in the planning, design, and construction of the new town hall. - Continue to explore opportunities for shared services with Waushara County, neighboring municipalities, the school district, and other public entities. - Conduct a cost-benefit analysis for service consolidation. - Work with local school districts to plan new facilities and community based educational and recreational programs. - Support community-based organizations involved in re-vitalization and other community betterment activities. - o Promote the exchange of information with utilities and adjacent municipalities to encourage the coordinated scheduling of planned roadway and utility improvements.
 Communication is key to controlling costs.
 Projects are often scheduled many years in advance.
 If a road is scheduled for reconstruction, it is more cost effective to do all improvements at the same time.
-This will eliminate the need to tear up and patch a new road. - Set up periodic meetings with utilities (gas, electric, telecommunications), adjacent municipalities, Waushara County Highway Department and WisDot to discuss upcoming projects. - Promote coordination and cooperation between community partners (civic organizations, local government, schools districts and others). - Set up periodic meetings with community organizations and others to discuss community needs. - Promote the installation of fiber optics in the City. - Set up a joint meeting with fiber optic providers and users to coordinate the orderly and cost effective installation of fiber optics in the city.
-Involve representatives from local internet providers, the school district, telephone company, county, Aurora Health Center, Fox Valley Technical College and other identified players.

-- Accommodate new development in ways that its infrastructural costs are not a tax burden for existing residents. - Require land developers to pay a fair share of services costs up front. - Discourage over-development by giving developers a limited grace period before assessing at full value all unsold platted lots.
+This will eliminate the need to tear up and patch a new road. - Set up periodic meetings with utilities (gas, electric, telecommunications), adjacent communities, Waushara County Highway Department and WisDot to discuss upcoming projects. - Promote coordination and cooperation between community partners (civic organizations, local government, school districts and others). - Set up periodic meetings with community organizations and others to discuss community needs. - Accommodate new development in ways that its infrastructural costs are not a tax burden for existing residents. - Require land developers to pay a fair share of services costs up front. - Discourage over-development by giving developers a limited grace period before assessing at full value all unsold platted lots.
 In many cases, platted lots are not assessed at full value until they are sold, encouraging developers to plat more lots than the market will demand.
-Long standing subdivisions with few developed lots are very inefficient from a service perspective, costing much more for services (utilities, road maintenance, snowplowing, mail delivery, etc.) than they generate in tax revenue. - Encourage infill development and revitalization projects. - Develop and maintain an up-to-date municipal website to educate residents about available services and facilities. - Create opportunities for community interaction such as farmer's markets, festivals, etc. - CF 1.2.
-Encourage the use of existing structures for placement of new communication system towers.
+Long standing subdivisions with few developed lots are very inefficient from a service perspective, costing much more for services (utilities, road maintenance, snowplowing, mail delivery, etc.) than they generate in tax revenue.